vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 1. Apache Spark connection in the form of a [`pyspark.SparkContext`](http://spark.apache.org/docs/latest/api/python/pyspark.html#pyspark.SparkContext) object.
 2. Training dataset in the form of a [`pyspark.sql.DataFrame`](http://spark.apache.org/docs/latest/api/python/pyspark.sql.html#pyspark.sql.DataFrame) object.
-3. Compiled pipeline in the form of a [`pyspark.ml.PipelineModel`](http://spark.apache.org/docs/latest/api/python/pyspark.ml.html#pyspark.ml.PipelineModel) object.
+3. Fitted pipeline in the form of a [`pyspark.ml.PipelineModel`](http://spark.apache.org/docs/latest/api/python/pyspark.ml.html#pyspark.ml.PipelineModel) object.

 The Apache Spark connection is typically available in PySpark session as the `sc` variable.
 The `SparkContext` class has an `_jvm` attribute, which gives Python (power-)users direct access to JPMML-SparkML functionality via the Py4J gateway.